Code-Institute-Submissions/DennisSchenkel-PP3/README.md

 ### Flowchart

-The option to exit the program is indicated in the flowchart with "(Exit Opt.)" in every step it is available.
+The option to exit the program is indicated in the flowchart with "(Exit Opt.)" in every step, it is available.

 ![Flowchart](documentation/images/flowchart.png)